PyMVPA/PyMVPA/doc/source/devguide.rst

 Introducing new external dependencies should be done in a completely optional fashion.
 This includes both build-dependencies and runtime dependencies.
-With `mvpa.base.externals` PyMVPA provides a simple framework to test the availability of certain external components and publish the results of the tests throughout PyMVPA.
+With `mvpa2.base.externals` PyMVPA provides a simple framework to test the availability of certain external components and publish the results of the tests throughout PyMVPA.